jaeyunsung/RA_Autoantibodies_2023/README.md

 This script takes the quantile normalized data and the corresponding RA patients' CDAI.
 The script finds the Spearman correlation between the individual autoantibody abundances and CDAI scores.
-ACPA+ RA, ACPA– RA, and all RA patients (i.e., ACPA+ RA and ACPA– RA) are the three groups for which we calculate Spearman correlations.
+ACPA+ RA, ACPA– RA, and all RA patients (*i.e.*, ACPA+ RA and ACPA– RA) are the three groups for which we calculate Spearman correlations.
 The significant autoantibodies (*P*-value < 0.01 & |rho| > 0.4) are plotted in the bubble plot.

 # Running the scripts